-Omnigender: Possessing all genders.
+Omnigender [gender identity]: Identifying as all genders.
 The term is specifically used to refute the concept of only two genders.

-Pangender: Exhibiting characteristics of multiple genders; deliberately refuting the concept of only two genders.
+Pangender [gender identity]: Exhibiting characteristics of multiple genders; deliberately refuting the concept of only two genders.

 Same-Gender Loving (SGL): How some African Americans prefer to describe their sexual orientation, seeing “gay” and “lesbian” as primarily white terms.
 “Same-sex loving” is also in use.